Overview of Fimer (ABB) – Company History

 Fimer S.p.A was founded in 1942 by Arturo Sottocorno, as a welding equipment manufacturer.
 Fimer is located in Italy as they are headquartered in Vimercate.
 Fimer’s main business sectors in 2020 are solar and e-mobility.
-Fimer has over 1100 employees worldwide with a direct presence in 26 countries spanning over 5 continents.
-With 3 production facilities and 3 R&D centres, Fimer is able to maintain a distribution network of over 100 countries.
+Fimer has over 1100 employees worldwide with a direct presence in 20+ countries spanning over 5 continents.
+With 3 production facilities (2 in Italy, 1 in India) and 3 R&D centres, Fimer is able to maintain a distribution network of over 100 countries.

-Fimer established their solar division back in 2007 and has since grown to become the world’s 4th largest solar inverter supplier.
+ABB is a global technology company that operates in various industries, including electrification, industrial automation, and robotics.
+The company was founded in Italy in 1969 and was later acquired by Magnetek in 1991.
+In 2006, Power-One acquired the company, including its solar inverter line.
+However, in 2019, ABB decided to divest its solar inverter business, and it was acquired by FIMER.
 In March of 2020 Fimer completed the acquisition and integration of ABB’s inverter business.
 The transaction included all of ABB’s manufacturing and R&D sites in Finland, Italy and India, along with 800 employees across 26 countries.

 A Brief Rundown on Solar Inverters